 What the engagement ring wasn’t about?
 Love, caring, marriage, true commitment.
 If it was, to me, at least, we would have never done it that way.
 (And honestly, if it was, we probably wouldn’t have gotten divorced… just saying.)

 So when we got divorced, I knew that if I found the person I was meant to be with, I didn’t want another ring like the one that I had had.
 I wanted a wedding ring that could be on my finger at all times—I would never take it off.
 It would be practical, and it would be a symbol of our love.

 When Phil and I got engaged, it was an experience!
 We picked out an oyster in a jewelry shop in Maui Hawaii in the summer of 2015.
 We tapped three times and shout Aloha!
 They cracked the oyster and showed us the two pink pearls!
 We had one set in a ring, and the other in a necklace, both with rose gold.
 They were beautiful!
 (And quite frankly, inexpensive!)

 He formally proposed after we arrived home from our trip.
 It was simple and perfect!

-Now that we’re married, I don’t wear my engagement ring except for special occasions.
-I only wear my perfect wedding band from Ash Hilton.
 They’re a family business making ethical jewelry.
-They have quite a wide selection.
-My husband’s and my ring each have two pine trees on them, one that is taller than the other, just like us.
+My husband’s and my rings each have two pine trees on them, one that is taller than the other, just like us.

 An Even More Controversial Practice